seulusoy/seulusoy/README.md

 - 👀 I’m interested in Cryptography and Information Security.
 - From bitslice implemenations to trade-off (time-memory / data-time-memory)
 - High performance implementations (platform and method (mode of operation, bitslice/tables) independent)
-- I am trying to publish two academic papers.
+- I am working on two academic papers.
-- You can reach my article on Attacks Mounted against COLM @ https://www.sciencedirect.com/science/article/pii/S2214212622001879
+- You can reach my published article on Attacks Mounted against COLM @ https://www.sciencedirect.com/science/article/pii/S2214212622001879
 -
-- I see all of the below as tools to show my abilities in Cryptography and Information Security.
+- I see the below as tools to show my abilities in Cryptography and Information Security.
 - They should be useful as libraries or performance, in other case I see them as burden.
 - Data Structures and Algorithms
 - Standard Template Library